-If you get income-based jobseeker's allowance or income support, you may get your full eligible rent paid.
+If you get income-based Jobseeker's Allowance, income-related Employment and Support Allowance, "guaranteed" Pension Credit or Income Support, you may get your full eligible rent paid.

 - the amount of eligible rent you pay